pavelgordon/pavelgordon/README.md

 About me:
 - 🔭 I’m currently working in MessageBird - CPaaS, located in Amsterdam.
 - 🌍 I speak English, Russian, a bit Italian and a little bit German.
-- 💬 Ask me about tech, videogames and travels
+- 💬 My hobbies are learning languages, playing chess and building smart home
 - 📫 How to reach me:
   - https://twitter.com/PavelGordon
   - https://pgordon.dev/